Penkridge: Transport

 Penkridge lies on the A449 and is midway between junctions 12 and 13 of the M6 motorway.
-It is served by National Express long-distance coaches, by D&G Bus service 75 (Cannock-Stafford) and also by occasional services provided by Select Bus from Wolverhampton to Stafford on services 877/878.
-As from April 2021, service 75 will be replaced by Select Bus service 875.
-The previous hourly Arriva Midlands service 76 was withdrawn in 2019 due to competition from National Express West Midlands service 54, which was itself withdrawn in 2020 due to funding cuts.
+It is served by National Express long-distance coaches, by Chaserider service 75 (Cannock-Stafford) and also by occasional services provided by Select Bus from Wolverhampton to Stafford on service 878.
+As from April 2021, service 75 will be replaced by Select Bus service 875 six days per week.
+The previous hourly Arriva Midlands service 76 was withdrawn in 2019 due to competition from National Express West Midlands service 54, which was itself withdrawn in 2020.

 Penkridge is served by Penkridge railway station on the West Coast Main Line, and can also be accessed by the Staffordshire & Worcestershire Canal.
 Otherton Airfield is in Penkridge, it is the home of Staffordshire Aero club.

-Education

-Penkridge has three first Schools (Marshbrook, St Michael's and Princefield), one middle school (Penkridge Middle School) and two high schools (Wolgarston High School and The Rural Enterprise Academy).
-Wolgarston High School has its own swimming pool and the council-run leisure centre is on the same site.
-Villages and hamlets on the outskirts of Penkridge also use the Middle and High schools.

-There are several pre-school nurseries in the village, including Turtle's Nursery, based in the former police station.

 Twin towns

-Since 1986 Penkridge has been twinned with:
+Since 1986, Penkridge has been twinned with Ablon-sur-Seine in France.